 Ali Carter (meet him here) is another player with troubled stories to tell.
-Battling cancer and various mental frailties to reach his present form, he’s enjoying an increasing level of well-deserved popularity in the wake of his fraught experiences.
-Beaten in the final of the UK Championship, he showed himself to have style and distinct merit to his talent in reaching the point where he could take back the stakes in his favour.
-His personality exudes quiet warmth and rooting for him is joyful, like a real fire in winter.
+Battling cancer and various mental frailties to reach his present form, he’s enjoying an increasing level of well-deserved popularity in the wake of fraught experiences.
+In the UK Championship final, he showed the merit of his talent.
+His personality exudes quiet warmth and backing him is joyful, like a real fire in winter.

-The thing that sets snooker apart is, for me, quantum.
+The thing that sets snooker apart is rooted in quantum principles.
 Mechanics come into it with angles and geometric analyses, but you don’t get down to a ball and work out the maths.
-As a player, I know how it feels when the object ball ‘talks’ to you, tells you exactly where to strike and how, while your job is to wait for that ‘feeling’ as you feather and make sure you cue the white to leave it in the right place for later.
+I know how it feels when the object ball ‘talks’ to you, telling you exactly where to strike, while your job is to wait for that point of accuracy as you feather and make sure you cue the white to leave it in the right place for later.
 You judge an angle walking into the shot, but successful execution is as reliant on the ball telling you what to do as it is on your notion of where the pocket is.
 So-called ‘blind shots’ where you can’t even see the pocket show this communication system at work.

 Mental health is big potatoes right now.
-We hear many stories of vulnerability and valiant journeys to success across the whole range of popular sports, so snooker is no league winner there.
-But the actual game, in terms of its ruthlessness in forcing you to take account of quantum law in relation both to yourself and the balls on the table, is unparalleled in potential for exploration.
+We hear many stories of vulnerability and valiant journeys to success across the whole range of popular sports - snooker is no league winner there.
+But in terms of its ruthlessness in forcing you to take account of quantum law, snooker is unparalleled.
 There are direct synergies between learning to play snooker and learning valuable tools in mentality.
-Like life, it’s tough, and to get really good you have to have strong odds in your favour.
+Like life, it’s tough - in getting proficient enough to beat the odds, you dedicate yourself to the task.
 But wherever you get to, it’s worth it, just as someone promised life would be.